 Are you a caravan or motorhome owner about to set off on your summer holidays?
-Our caravan and motorhome insurance partner Caravan Guard has prepared the following advice to help you avoid unnecessary mishaps and enjoy your holiday.
+We have prepared the following advice to help you avoid unnecessary mishaps and enjoy your holiday.

 Statistics show you’re more than twice as likely to make a caravan insurance claim during Easter or Bank Holidays than any other time of year.
 Make sure you check your caravan over before going on a trip to minimise the risk of an accident.